ArkCase/ark_helm_charts/doc/docs/AI.md

   # Optional, will be defaulted to an empty string if not provided
   password: "some-password"
 ```

+_*NOTE: The secret for LLM connectivity MUST exist, or deployment will fail*_

 ## <a name="special-considerations"></a>Special Considerations

 ### TBD ...